realitytracing/Reality-Tracing-WIP/human-foundations/interactional-epistemics.md

 ---

+### 2.2 Strategic vs Ontological Closure

+It is crucial to distinguish two types of closure:

+**Strategic Closure**
+- Boundaries are explicitly declared.
+- Scope limitations are acknowledged.
+- Simplifications are recognized as operational.

+**Ontological Closure**
+- Boundaries are treated as real features of reality.
+- Excluded variables are treated as nonexistent.
+- Model success is mistaken for structural exhaustiveness.

+Strategic closure is necessary for finite agents.
+Ontological closure is unjustified unless interactional exhaustiveness is demonstrated.

+The burden of proof lies on any claim of interactional completeness.

+---

-### 2.2 The Interactional Condition
+### 2.3 The Interactional Condition

 Empirically studied systems are not perfectly isolated.
-They exist within environments in which they exchange energy, matter, or information, and are embedded within broader causal structures.
+They exist within environments in which they exchange energy, matter, or information and are embedded within broader causal structures.

 Accordingly, any model describing such a system is: